Connect with others who understand.

 Can Blood Thinners Cause Fatigue?

 A 2005 study found that short-term use of warfarin was not associated with fatigue.
-Another study from the Archives of Internal Medicine found that people who took warfarin over the long term did not generally notice a decrease in their overall health.

 The results of a 2020 study suggest that people taking rivaroxaban to treat deep vein thrombosis (a blood clot in a vein) do not experience increased fatigue.